 relationships by works: i deserve this!

 "Justin, you're so old."
 I said to my older brother, "I can't believe that it took you until 28 to get married."
 I was 22 at the time, confident that someone like me would be married by 25 at the latest.
-"Be careful, Luke," my dad warned from the next room, "You don't know how old you'll be when you get married."
+"Be careful, Luke," my Dad warned from the next room, "You don't know how old you'll be when you get married."
 Hmmph, I wasn't worried, certain that my success in other areas of life would carry over to finding a spouse.

 This mindset is common today, and it pervades the attitudes of young people in our culture.
 I'll call it a relationship by works mentality: if you put in enough work to become the type of person who fits someone else's dreams, you'll be guaranteed a relationship.
 So young adults spend their twenties and thirties devoted to self-improvement, using exercise, work, travel, clothing, and social media to create enough social capital to warrant the right to marry another similarly desirable person.
-We think that if we're polished, smart, and attractive, then your dream relationship can't be too far behind.
+We think that if we're polished, smart, and attractive, then our dream relationship can't be too far behind.

 You to Yourself: What's wrong with me?
 Why is everybody else getting married and I'm not!
 I guess I really am too short/tall/fat/skinny/ugly/awkward/loud/shy/annoying/poor to ever expect someone to like me.
 I feel like such a failure, and the fact that I'm still single proves it.
 But maybe if I work on those things that my ex critiqued me on, I might be good enough for someone else.

 In our my-works-merit-a-relationship mindset, we get angry at God when we feel we've fulfilled our part of the deal but He hasn't give us what we deserve.
-So we pull our list of moral performance, and wave it in front of God to remind Him of everything we've done, while simultaneously wallowing in discouragement and inadequacy.
+So we pull our moral resumé and wave it in front of God to remind Him of everything we've done, while simultaneously wallowing in discouragement and inadequacy.
 You take your singleness as proof that not only can you not trust God, but you're also too broken and flawed to be loved by anyone.

 relationships are by grace alone

 I went through most of my twenties under that perspective, working harder and harder, yet feeling more imperfect than ever, continually frustrated that God wasn't keeping His end of our deal.
-But then He opened my eyes to a startling truth: that just like salvation, relationships are only by grace alone.
+But then He opened my eyes to a startling truth: that just like salvation, relationships are only by grace.
 A relationship isn't a reward for being the right kind of person or a sign that you've been good enough, but rather an undeserved gift from God because of His love for you.

 What a complete change in perspective!
 When you believe a relationship is only given as a gift from God and not as a reward for those who deserve it, you can trust that He will give you a relationship if and when it is the best thing for you.
 You don't have to live anxiously, frustrated you're not in a relationship.
 Instead, you can give yourself fully to this current time in your life, knowing that God thinks you being single today is the absolute best thing for your life.
 While understanding this doesn't dissolve the disappointment many feel at being single, it does help you live in a healthier relationship with both God and yourself.
 How does that happen?